Three of five men wrongfully convicted in Central Park rape speak of loss

 Three of the convicted young men had finished their prison terms, one was on parole and the fifth was in jail on an unrelated offense when Matias Reyes, a serial rapist and murderer in 2001 confessed to the crime and said he had acted alone.

-DNA analysis later determined that Reyes was the perpetrator of the rape, and that hair evidence used in the boys' trials did not match.
+DNA analysis later determined that Reyes did rape the jogger and that hair evidence used in the boys’ trials did not match.